 - Have you been controlling or offering unsolicited advice about his chosen career path?

-- When you talk, do you focus on yourself and forget to ask how he’s doing/feeling?
+- Do you focus on yourself when you talk and forget to ask how he’s doing/feeling?

 - Allow him to finish speaking before contributing to the conversation